christopher-natan/mhagnet/README.md

 # Mhagnet App

-The Mhagnet app is crafted for personal use and to elevate my skills to a new level.
+The Mhagnet app is crafted for personal use and to check some development aspects that I have not previously encountered.
 It is comprising four main sections:
 The source code provided here are Sample Codes sourced from Mhagnet App at http://www.mhagnet.com/admin/products, intended solely for demonstration purposes.
 The app is still a work in progress and may encounter some issues and this is quite a big personal project and doing only on my available time.